ann ngoc tran

 Ann Ngoc Tran (she/her/hers) is a 2025-2026 UC President's Postdoctoral Fellow in Asian American Studies and Asian Languages and Cultures at UCLA.

-She was a recipient of the American Association for University Women (AAUW) Dissertation Fellowship and the USC-Mellon Humanities in the Digital World 2024-2025 Fellowship.
-Ann's writing has been published or is forthcoming in The Radical History Review, The Journal of American-East Asian Relations, and The SAGE Encyclopedia for Refugee Studies.
+Ann was a recipient of the American Association of University Women (AAUW) Dissertation Fellowship in 2024.
+Her writing has been published or is forthcoming in The Radical History Review, The Journal of American - East Asian Relations, diaCRITICS, and The SAGE Encyclopedia for Refugee Studies.

-Born in Saigon and raised in Dallas, Texas, she currently lives in Los Angeles with her partner and her two adorable pugs.
+Outside of academia, she volunteers as an archivist at the Vietnamese Heritage Museum in Orange County, California.
+Born in Saigon and raised in Dallas, Texas, she currently lives in Los Angeles with her partner and her two rambunctious pugs.